ogi-aki/ansible-centos7_redmine/README.md

 Ansible playbook to create redmine, unicorn and nginx on CentOS 7.

 ## Usage

+### settings

-### target hostname
+#### hostname

+* Modify hostname in 'hosts' file(inventorys).
+This name is set as target's hostname.
-* should be resolved to an IP address. (e.g. /etc/hosts)
+So, this name should be resolved to an IP address. (e.g. /etc/hosts)
-* modify hostname in hosts file(inventorys)

-### Linux admin account
+#### Linux admin account

-admin account is used to connect via ssh.
+This admin account is used by ansible to connect via ssh.
-This account is better the same as Ansible execution account.

-* determine account name and password
+* Default account is 'admin', and password is 'admin'.
-* create hash from password
+* Default account'S Public key is ~admin/.ssh/id_rsa.pub
-* modify account variables in group_vars/redmine-servers file.
+* To change, modify account variables(name and password) in group_vars/redmine-servers file.
+  * Password should be described as hash string, not plain text.
-* create ssh key pair if not exist.
+  * Create ssh key pair (RSA) if not exist.
+This playbook use an 'id_rsa.pub' in the .ssh/ in the account's home.

-### Linux redmine account
+##### Linux redmine account

 redmine account is used to setup, modify redmine, and execute unicorn.

-* determine account name and password
+* Default account is 'redmine', and password is 'redmine'.
-* create hash from password
-* modify account variables in group_vars/redmine-servers file.
+* To change, modify account variables(name and password) in group_vars/redmine-servers file.
+  * Password should be describe as hash string, not plain text.

-### MariaDB root and redmine password
+#### MariaDB root and redmine password

-* determine root password and redmine password
+MariaDB root account's password, redmine account's password.

-* modify password variables in group_vars/redmine-servers file.
+* Modify password variables in group_vars/redmine-servers file.

-### Prepare ruby rpm file
+#### put ruby rpm file

 This playbook, copy rpm file from ansible host to target, then install.

 * put ruby rpm file in roles/ruby/files/
 * modify rpm file variables in group_vars/redmine-servers file.

-### Prepare redmine file
+#### Prepare redmine file

+This playbook, copy tar ball file from ansible host to target, then install.

 * put redmine tar archives in roles/redmine/files/

 ### Execute

 There are 2 steps to execute ansible-playbook.

-+ use root to ssh connect
+At first, use root to ssh connect.
+This needs to create linux admin account.

 ```
 ansible-centos7_redmine$ ansible-playbook -i hosts -u root -k site.yml
 ```

-+ use admin account to ssh connect
+Once created linux admin account, then can be used the account to ssh connect.

 ```
 ansible-centos7_redmine$ ansible-playbook -i hosts site.yml
 ```